oracle-livelabs/pts/ai-agentics/introduction/introduction.md

 ### **Introduction**

-This workshop is to teach how to build AI Agent framework using Langchain and Oracle 23ai database.
-We will discuss how an Agent is initialized, access tools, and use of Context Memory.
-Once you understand the building components of Agent.
-The application that you can build using the AI agentic framework are limitless.
+This workshop is to teach how to build AI Agent framework using LangChain and Oracle Database 23ai .
+We will discuss how an Agent is initialized, make calls to tools, and use context memory.
+Once you understand the building components of an Agent, the application that you build using the AI agentic framework are limitless.

-Oracle 23ai database is an Converged database that inculde support for AI Vector Search, Graph, JSON, Machine Learning and Several AI features.
-By showing how an agent can interact with database, an Architect can design an application harnessing the power of Relational database and GenAI LLMs.
+Oracle Database 23ai is a converged database that includes support for AI Vector Search, Graph, JSON, Machine Learning and many more AI features.
+By showing how an AI agent can interact with the Oracle database, an architect can design an application harnessing the power of Oracle Converged database with GenAI LLMs.

-In this workshop, we will demonstrate how to build a powerful AI agent that can search documents, generate PDFs, and handle email-related tasks using LangChain and Oracle GenAI.
-This hands-on workshop teaches building AI agents with Python and LangChain, focusing on Oracle Database 23ai integration for relational and RAG data.
-Learn to design prompts, create custom tools, and use memory for tasks like email automation and PDF generation. using LangChain participants will gain skills to develop cutting-edge AI solutions, showcasing Oracle’s AI Agentics capabilities.
+In this workshop, we will demonstrate how to build a powerful AI agent that performs AI Vector search, query relational database,  generate PDFs, and handle email-related tasks using LangChain with Oracle GenAI  service.
+This hands-on workshop teaches building AI agents with Python and LangChain with Oracle Database 23ai.
+Learn to design prompts, create custom tools, and use memory for maintaining context of LLM.
+Using LangChain participants will gain skills using one of many AI Agentics framework to develop cutting-edge AI solutions, showcasing Oracle Database 23ai.

 ### **About LLM Agents**
 What are LLM Agents?
-An AI Agent is a reasoning framework built around a Large Language Model (LLM) that can interpret user input, reason through it step-by-step, and autonomously use external tools (like search, email, or PDF generators) to accomplish tasks.
+An LLM Agents is another name for AI agents.
+AI Agent is a reasoning framework built around a Large Language Model (LLM) that can interpret user input, reason through it step-by-step, and autonomously use external tools (like vector search, relational query, email, or PDF generators) to accomplish tasks.

 Think of it as turning an LLM into a decision-making assistant ? not just a chatbot that responds, but a system that plans, decides, and acts.